Tuesday, September 03, 2024

 How did the school district attempt to justify singling out Coach Kennedy's religious expression for disciplinary treatment?

 It relied on the Lemon test and the fear that a reasonable observer would mistakenly view Kennedy's personal prayer as an endorsement of religion by the school.
+Basically, the school is saying that the EC trumps the FEC and requires the school to censor Kennedy's personal prayer on the field.

 Here is what the Court says about the future of the Lemon test: